karelvrabeckv/mri-viewer/README.rst

 .. code-block:: console

-    docker run -it --rm -p 8080:80 -v mri-viewer-deploy:/deploy mri-viewer
+    docker run -it --rm -p 8080:80 mri-viewer

-Instead of creating a named volume with ``-v mri-viewer-deploy:/deploy``, you can mount the ``./docker`` directory from the git repository to ``/deploy`` in the container using ``-v ./docker:/deploy``.
+This will use the ``/deploy`` directory populated during the container image build.
+For development you can mount the ``./docker`` directory from the git repository on the host to ``/deploy`` in the container using ``-v ./docker:/deploy``.

 3. Open the web application in your browser: http://localhost:8080